BellevueDSCLoyd/DSC510/README.md

 ## Description

-Python [code](openweatherapi.py) to pull location specific weather information from the Open Weather API
+Python [code](code/openweatherapi.py) to pull location specific weather information from the Open Weather API

-## Screenshot of code being executed from PyCharm
+## Screenshots

+Here is one of the simplest execution of the pgram

 <img src="images/capture_example.PNG">